stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 *You surround yourself with a dampening magical field and collect the energy of a foe’s attack to use against them.*

-When this spell is cast, you can regain Stamina in the amount of one-half of the damage received from the weapon attack.
+When this spell is cast, you gain 1 level of resistance against the triggering attack.
 You also gain a retribution charge.
 While the spell is active, you can choose to spend this charge to deal an additional 2d10 energy damage when you hit with a weapon attack.
 Once you expend the charge the spell ends.

 This spell triggers the first time you take damage from a weapon attack, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.